Organic Herb and Edible Flower Seedling Varieties for 2025

 • Lemon Verbena This tender perennial herb is a must for those who love the aroma of lemons!
 It produces sprays of petite purple and white flowers in early summer and offers its elongated leaves all summer long.
 It is used in all culinary practices, as well as for a wonderful tea.
 Prized for its medicinal qualities soothing both body and mind.
 6-9’ht

-• Mint Common This common mint adds a minty aroma and taste to just about any dish.
+• Mint Blue Balsam This wonderful mint adds a minty aroma and taste to just about any dish.
 Used in beverages and desserts along with salads and main dishes this is a versatile herb!
 It is a vigorous plant and will spread if allowed.
 24″ht

 • Oregano Greek oregano is a vigorous perennial with a pungent aroma and a distinct flavor.
 Its dark green leaves form a mat of foliage topped with small clusters of petite white flowers.
 The growth is most flavorful when harvested young and it dries for winter use with ease!